MasterLufier/Creality-K2-Custom-Macros/README.md

 > [!WARNING]
 > Using custom macros could damage your printer and void your warranty, or cause unexpected behavior.

-> [!NOTE]
-> Before using main.cfg, please open it, read the comments on the user-defined section, set the desired values, save, and restart firmware.
-> Also, there is an explanation of each virtual pins in the comments in main.cfg.

 ## Key Features:
 ### main.cfg
 - Fix the exhaust fan to improve Orca's (and Creality Print) "Activate Air Filtration" function.